Stock market today: Wall Street holds relatively steady a day after its latest tumble for August

 NEW YORK (AP) — Wall Street is drifting Wednesday and stocks are mixed a day after their latest tumble in what’s been a messy August.

-They were working to offset a drop of 3.8% for Brinker International, which runs Chili's restaurants.
+They were working to offset a drop of 3.8% for Brinker International, owner of the Chili's chain.
 It also reported stronger profit than expected, but its revenue fell short of forecasts.

 Wall Street has generally been retrenching this month on several concerns, including worries that torrid gains made this year through July were overdone and that interest rates may stay high for longer.

 The Federal Reserve may offer more clues about where interest rates are heading this afternoon, when it releases the minutes from its latest meeting.
-That’s when the Fed hiked its main interest rate to the highest level in more than two decades in hopes of further smothering high inflation.
+That’s when the Fed hiked its main interest rate to the highest level in more than two decades to try smothering high inflation.

 But the Fed has been adamant that it wants to fully extinguish the worst inflation in decades, and a surprisingly strong report on U.S. retail sales Tuesday suggested upward pressure still exists.
 So while strong economic reports calm long-held worries about a possible recession, they could also end up keeping rates higher for longer.

-Reports on Wednesday morning showed that U.S. industrial production improved by more than economists expected last month.
+Data released Wednesday showed that U.S. industrial production improved by more than economists expected last month.
 Homebuilders also broke ground on more homes.

-Treasury yields have been generally climbing as reports have painted a picture of a still solid economy.
+Treasury yields have been generally climbing as reports paint a picture of a still solid economy.
 That pressures stocks because when safe bonds are paying more in interest, investors feel less need to take risks with stocks and other investments.

-The yield on the 10-year Treasury was holding steady at 4.22% after erasing an earlier dip.
+The yield on the 10-year Treasury rose to 4.24% from 4.22% late Tuesday after erasing an earlier dip.
 The 10-year yield helps set rates for mortgages and other important loans.

-The two-year Treasury yield, which more closely tracks expectations for the Fed, dipped to 4.95% from 4.96% late Tuesday.
+The two-year Treasury yield, which more closely tracks expectations for the Fed, held steady at 4.96%.

-On Wall Street, Coinbase Global's stock swung after it said it plans to offer the trading of futures contracts for cryptocurrencies soon to eligible U.S. customers after receiving a federal regulatory approval.
-After rising in the morning, it flipped to a loss of 0.7% as crypto prices dipped.
+On Wall Street, Coinbase Global's stock swung after it said it soon plans to offer futures trading for cryptocurrencies to eligible U.S. customers after receiving federal regulatory approval.
+After rising in the morning, it flipped to a loss of 0.9% as crypto prices dipped.

 On the losing end was Intel, which fell 2.8%.
 It and Tower Semiconductor agreed to call off Intel's $5.4 billion buyout of the Israeli chip maker after the deal faced resistance from Chinese regulators.